Maher Zain: Collaborations, appearances and awards

-In January 2010, Maher Zain won Best Religious Song for 'Ya Nabi Salam Alayka', on Nogoum FM, a major Middle East mainstream music station, beating other prominent singers including Hussein Al-Jismi, Mohammed Mounir and Sami Yusuf.
+In January 2010, Zain won Best Religious Song for 'Ya Nabi Salam Alayka', on Nogoum FM, a major Middle East mainstream music station, beating other prominent singers including Hussein Al-Jismi, Mohammed Mounir and Sami Yusuf.

-In March 2011, Maher Zain released "Freedom", a song inspired by the events and the actions of the people taking part in the Arab Spring.
+In March 2011, Zain released "Freedom", a song inspired by the events and the actions of the people taking part in the Arab Spring.

-Maher Zain was chosen as a Muslim Star of 2011 in a competition organized by Onislam.net.
+Zain was chosen as a Muslim Star of 2011 in a competition organized by Onislam.net.
 In July 2011 he featured on the cover of the UK Muslim lifestyle magazine Emel.

 Zain was featured on Irfan Makki's track "I Believe" from his debut studio album of the same name.

-Maher Zain has appeared in the 40-episode Indonesian TV drama Insya-Allah.
+Zain has appeared in the 40-episode Indonesian TV drama Insya-Allah.
 The show was aired on Malaysian satellite TV channel, Astro Oasis and Mustika HD, starting 17 July 2012, concurrent with the broadcasting of the show on Indonesia's SCTV.

 In 2013, he took part in the Colors of Peace project constituting songs based on works by Fethullah Gülen on the album Rise Up where Maher Zain performs the track "This Worldly Life".